RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Conclusion

-There are several other extensions that we may consider.
+There are several directions for future research that we may consider.
 First, it would be valuable to extend the restricted one-step construction to other spatial models, including SAR-lag specifications and models with additional variance components.
-Second, further work is needed to characterize robustness to distributional misspecification, heteroscedasticity, and uncertainty in small area estimates.
-Finally, while $\mathcal I_r(0)$ provides an analytic criterion for comparing candidate weights locally, developing a fully systematic weight selection strategy that balances power, calibration, and interpretability remains an important topic for future work.
+Second, further work is needed to further characterize robustness to broader forms of distributional misspecification, heteroscedasticity, and uncertainty in small area estimates.
+Finally, while $\mathcal I_r(0)$ provides an analytic criterion for comparing candidate weights locally, developing a systematic weight selection strategy that balances power, calibration, and interpretability remains an important topic for future work.